Fullaxx/microraids/CREATE_EXAMPLE.md

 ## Locations Map
 After preperation, you should have a locations map. \
-This txt file is a list of mount points that describe where to place/find each disk image. \
+This text file is a list of mount points that describe where to place/find each disk image. \
 I have 8 disks, so I have 8 mounted partitions.
 Each image will be on a seperate physical disk.
 ```bash
 cat mnt_locations.map